jobovy/apogee/README.rst

 .. image:: _readme_files/_detectorRedPlot_example.png

+If you want even more detail, check out ``apogee.spec.plot.highres``, which returns an iterator over a 12-panel plot of the spectrum, allowing much detail to be seen in the spectrum.
+With ``apogee.spec.plot.highres2pdf`` you can save these 12 panels to a 12 page PDF file.

 It is also possible to plot the parts of a spectrum corresponding to the abundance windows used by APOGEE's abundance determination.
 For example, to plot the spectrum and the best fit for the window for Si